wolfgangasdf/iqp-book/ad-perturbation-theory.md

 \frac{2 \alpha}{a} \frac{2 m_0 a^2}{\pi^2 \hbar^2}\left[\frac{-1}{1-9} \left|\psi_3^{(0)}\right\rangle+\frac{1}{1-25} \left|\psi_5^{(0)}\right\rangle+\frac{-1}{1-49} \left|\psi_7^{(0)}\right\rangle+\ldots\right]
 $$(ad-pt-21)

-We see that the contribution of higher states reduces quadratically, which might also be used as an approximation.
-If you remember the shape of the odd wavefunctions, some have a maximum and some a minimum in the center - the result of the alternating sign of the corrections is that the central maximum of the $n=1$ wavefunction gets a small dip in the center where the potential hump is introduced.
+We see that the contribution of higher states decreases quadratically, luckily.
+If you remember the shape of the odd wavefunctions, some have a maximum and some a minimum in the center - therefore the alternating sign of the correction terms is not surprising.
+The result is that the central maximum of the $n=1$ wavefunction gets a small dip in the center where the potential hump is introduced, as shown in the Figure.
+For this calculation, states up to $m=20$ have been taken into account.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]